unifi-consortium/ac-power/README.md

 use ac_power::{Abc, Dq0};
 use ac_power::trig::{Theta, cos_sin};

-// create a phasor in Abc reference frame let abc = Abc {a: 100.0, b: 200.0, c: 50.0};
+// create a vector in Abc reference frame let abc = Abc {a: 100.0, b: 200.0, c: 50.0};

 // convert to Dq0